EFC & FIE EQUIPMENT RULES

 - Check jackets, breeches and gloves to make sure there are no holes and that seams are in good condition.
 Gloves with holes repaired will fail weapon checks.

-- For FIE and EFC championships it is a requirement to have national logos on the legs.
+- For all FIE and EFC Major Championships, it is a requirement to have national logos on the legs.
 It is optional on the arms however if fencing in a team, all team members must be identical.